So you’ve got 3 weeks in Colombia…YEAH BUDDY!

 How to get to Cali from Bogota?

 From Terminal Salitre the trip from Bogota to Cali takes around 11 hours.
-Ticket prices vary based on the season, but normally cost ~70,000 COP.
+Ticket prices can vary significantly depending on the season, but normally cost ~80,000 COP.
+You can buy these in the terminal or online here.

 DAY 3: Cali – Salsa